Interior design help for everyone.

-Spot lights have a narrow beam of light casting light to a focussed area, usually these are used to highlighting art or important design elements in the room.
+Spot lights have a narrow beam of light casting light to a focused area, usually these are used to highlighting art or important design elements in the room.
 They cast beams 45 degrees or less.

 Flood lights case a wider beam on the floor area and are used for lighting larger, more general areas.
 They cast beams up to 120 degrees.

-Lighting Beam calculation: Angle of beam x 0.18 x ceiling height = Beam spread
+Lighting Beam calculation: Angle of beam x 0.18 x ceiling height = Beam spread in inches.

-Example: 60 degrees x 0.18 x 10' ceiling height = 10'8" wide beam spread.
+Example: 60 degrees x 0.18 x 10' ceiling height = 108" divided by 12 = 9' wide beam spread.